 - Set the quality of your online presence and apply custom display timers to switch from one level to another.

 - Add custom away messages to display and/or send as automated chat replies (i.e., “Walking the dog.
 Be back at noon.
 Text me if it’s an emergency.”)

 - Quit your Teams or business chat application when you are done for the day:

-- Helps you switch from work to personal mode
+- It helps you switch from work to personal mode

-- Prevents your team from thinking they’re also expected to be online and working late
+- It prevents your team from thinking they’re also expected to be online and working late

 - Stick to a standard process for workflows, collaboration, and communication:

-- Document processes in SharePoint and automate those you can
+- Document processes in SharePoint and automates those you can

 - Create Planner card templates for recurring tasks